Automattic/gravatar/README.md

 - **Discuss**: Join discussions in our [GitHub Community](https://github.com/Automattic/gravatar/discussions) and share your ideas and experiences.
 - **Learn**: Check out our [Documentation](https://docs.gravatar.com/getting-started/) for detailed guides and API references.

 We are excited to see what you build with Gravatar.
-Let’s make the web more personalized and connected!
+Let’s make the web more personalized and connected!!